QHuyNguyen/ServianTechChallengeApp/readme.md

 # Servian DevOps Tech Challenge - Tech Challenge App

-This is my attempt to complete the challenge, I break it down into 2 different taks
+This is my attempt to complete the challenge, I break it down into 2 different tasks
 1. Docker
     -   Use a docker-compose to run multiple container (techchallengeapp and db)
     -   Push the image to docker hub